Basic Structure of the Department

-- BIOL 15 and BIOL 16 involve problem solving skills, including the use of high-school algebra to solve word problems about quantitative aspects of Biology.
+- BIOL 13, BIOL 15 and BIOL 16 involve problem-solving skills, including the use of high-school algebra to solve word problems about quantitative aspects of biology.

 - The foundation courses, BIOL 12, 13, 14, 15, and 16 are not sequenced and can be taken in any order (i.e., 12 does not have to be taken prior to 13).

 - Intermediate-level courses (numbered 20-49) can be taken once students have taken the appropriate foundation course as a prerequisite.
-Students are encouraged to enroll in appropriate intermediate-level courses prior to completing all of their foundation courses.
+Students may enroll in appropriate intermediate-level courses prior to completing all of their foundation courses.

 - Students who want to apply to medical school or other post-graduate health programs (veterinary medicine, dental, etc.) do not have to be biology majors.
 Many pre-health students major in other sciences, humanities, and social sciences at Dartmouth, and have had an excellent track record for post-graduate acceptances.
-Students do, however, have to master certain categories of material taught by the Biological Sciences department.
+Students do, however, have to master critical core concepts and competencies taught by the Biological Sciences department.

 - A student who wants to keep open the option of attending medical school immediately following graduation should take BIOL 12 and 13 by the end of their second year.
-BIOL 14 is also a good choice for students interested in health careers.
-In 2011-12, BIOL 12 is offered in the fall and spring terms, and BIOL 13 is offered in the winter and summer terms.
-Students pursuing health careers are also advised to begin math and general chemistry (CHEM 5-6) in their first year, and to complete the organic chemistry (CHEM 52-52) sequence in their second year.
+BIOL 30 (Physiology) is also a good choice for students interested in health careers.
+In 2013-14, BIOL 12 is offered in the fall and spring terms, and BIOL 13 is offered in the winter and summer terms.
+Students pursuing health careers are also advised to begin math and general chemistry (CHEM 5-6 or 8-9) in their first year, and to complete the organic chemistry sequence (CHEM 52-52) in their second year.
 This is to allow students to take the MCAT by no later than early summer following their junior year, followed by submission of their application during the summer before their senior year.
 In planning for their pre-health science requirements, students should take into account whether two courses with laboratories in the same term might present extra challenges.
 All students should consult with a pre-health advisor when devising their curricular plan.

 - Note that students from Dartmouth are following a national trend and are tending to apply to medical school after they graduate (this necessitates at least one year off from school).
 This allows for more flexibility in scheduling courses required for medical school, and often strengthens applications.